 - a) Students who elect to continue the study of their high school foreign language in order to meet requirements for the major may not take MCL 1001 in that language for credit.
-For review of MCL 1001 material and the completion of work equivalent to MCL 1002, they should take MCL 1111.
-Students who do not wish to review MCL 1001 content should take MCL 1002.
-To complete a six-hour requirement, they should take MCL 2001.
-MCL 2002 will complete the nine-hour requirement. - b) Students may elect to take a foreign language other than the one studied previously in high school.
-They should take MCL 1001, MCL 1002 (to complete the six-hour requirement), and MCL 2001 (to complete the nine-hour requirement). - c) MCL 1001, when taken to satisfy a deficiency in the University admissions requirement, will not be counted toward satisfying the foreign language requirement for the major.
+They should begin their college foreign language requirement with MCL 1002.
+To complete a 6-hour requirement, they should then take MCL 2001.
+MCL 2002 will complete the 9-hour requirement. - b) Students may elect to take a foreign language other than the one studied previously in high school.
+They should take MCL 1001, MCL 1002 (to complete the 6-hour requirement), and MCL 2001 (to complete the 9-hour requirement). - c) MCL 1001, when taken to satisfy a deficiency in the University admissions requirement, will not be counted toward satisfying the foreign language requirement for the major.
 MCL 1002, 2001, and 2002 should be taken if the same language is selected, to meet the foreign language requirement for the major.
-If students elect to begin the study of another language, MCL 1101, 1002, and 2001 should be taken. - 2.
-Entrance requirement for students whose HS graduation was more than 5 years ago.
+If students elect to begin the study of another language, MCL 1001, 1002, and 2001 should be taken.

+2. Entrance requirement for students whose high school graduation was more than 5 years ago.

-Students graduating from HS more than five years before entering college are not subject to CPC.
-They may count the 1001 level foreign language toward graduation even though they may have completed two years of the same foreign language in high school.
+Students graduating from high school more than five years before entering college are not subject to CPC.
+They may count the 1001-level foreign language toward graduation even though they may have completed two years of the same foreign language in high school.